 Applications involving AI are eligible, and we expect you to provide a description and explanation of how the AI solution will support the NHS Long Term Plan, NHS strategic priorities, and/or wider government priorities.
 The NIHR has published guidance on definitions of AI.

-For your proposed innovation, please provide a clear description of the proposed innovation and its AI or learning component, including details of its functionality, structure and intended use.
+Applicants are expected to provide a clear description of the proposed innovation and its AI or learning component, including details of its functionality, structure and intended use.
 You must clearly articulate why your innovation constitutes AI and at what stage of development it is.
-Provide details of any existing proof-of-concept, pilot, efficacy, usability or validation data for the proposed innovation and that of the AI component, if different to that of the proposed innovation.
+Details of any existing proof-of-concept, pilot, efficacy, usability or validation data for the proposed innovation and that of the AI component, if different to that of the proposed innovation, must be provided.

-Include details of any training datasets that were used and clarify if the AI component has been validated on an independent dataset.
-Provide regulatory information including:
+Details of any training datasets that were used should be included, and it needs to be stated if the AI component has been validated on an independent dataset.
+Regulatory information including the following should be provided

 • The intended use of your product: 'Intended use' means the use for which the device is intended according to the data supplied by the manufacturer on the labelling, in the instructions and/or in promotional materials.